processing/p5.js-editor/README.md

 The p5.js Editor is a simple coding environment designed for new programmers to get started with p5.js.
 It's modelled off of the Processing editor, and intended to provide a similar experience.

 ### Features
-* Text editor with syntax highlighting that supports javascript, p5.js syntax, html and css.
+* Code editor with syntax highlighting that supports javascript, p5.js syntax, html and css.
 * Creates and manages p5.js project folders
 * Automatically updates new releases of p5.js and add-on libraries
 * Runs sketches inside the editor or in the browser